JialeTomTian/JialeTomTian/README.md

 ### Hey, I'm Tom 👋

-I am currently a student studying at **University of Waterloo** and previously worked as a SDE intern at Amazon Web Services and as a backend intern at Shopify.
+I am an MSCS student at *University of Illinois at Urbana Champaign*.
+I did my undergrad in CS at **University of Waterloo**.
+I will be working as an intern on distributed SQL at Amazon Web Services this summer.
+I previously worked as an SDE intern at Amazon Web Services and as a backend intern at Shopify.

-I am also seeking 2023 opportunities.
+I am also seeking full time opportunities.

 Here are some ways you can reach me: